Bernard-LTW/unit4_project/README.md

 ## Success Criteria

-1. The website must keep users seperately with an encrypted login system
+1. The website must keep users separately with an encrypted login system
 2. The website must be able to represent code with the correct syntax highlighting for the appropriate language and the correct indentations
 3. The website must allow posting of code and description
 4. Users should be able to like/dislike certain posts to increase authenticity of posted content